openscm/openscm/Contributing.md

 ## Development workflow

-For almost all changes, there should be a corresponding issue on GitHub to discuss the changes and track the overall implementation of the feature.
+For almost all changes, there should be a corresponding [Pull Request](https://github.com/openclimatedata/openscm/pulls) (PR) on GitHub to discuss the changes and track the overall implementation of the feature.
-These issues should contain a checklist of tasks needed to complete the feature.
+These PRs should use the PR template.
-This checklist should include:

->* [ ]  Documentation of what the change is doing
->* [ ]  Add changelog entry
->* [ ]  Adding tests which involve this new change
->* [ ]  Updating documentation relating to this new change
->* [ ]  Providing an example of how to use the new change (if applicable)

 It is better to break a larger problem into smaller features if you can.
 Each feature is implemented as a branch and merged into master once all of the tests pass.
 This is instead of one long-lived branch which can be difficult to merge.

 The workflow for implementing a change to opencm is:
+- Create a PR.
+Initially you will not be ready to merge so preface the title of the PR with 'WIP:'.
-- Each feature/bug fix should occur in a branch.
-When you start a new feature be sure to pull any changes to master
+- Start a branch for the feature (or bug fix).
+When you start a new branch, be sure to pull any changes to master first
  ````bash
 git checkout master
 git pull